DPBandA/job-management-tracking-system/doc/Maintenance.md

 - Impl supplier evaluation.
 - Only allow one of the set positions to approve otherwise an approval date will not be shown.
 Add system option that sets the positions that can approve PR.
 - Allow entry of the urgency of the PR possibly via the priority field.
+Use an autocomplete component with A, B, C to indicate priority for now.
 - Indicate the number of approvals in the email template?

 ### Inventory